 Professional Student Loan Caps Omit Nursing

-As the One Big Beautiful Bill Act (OBBBA) goes into effect, the Department of Education (ED) is tasked with reducing government support for graduate school loans that are not subsidized.
-The ED formed a committee to identify how to implement the provisions, which recommended two designations: professional and graduate degrees, each with a specific loan cap.
+As the One Big Beautiful Bill Act (OBBBA) goes into effect, the Department of Education (ED) is tasked with reducing government support for federal graduate school loans that are not subsidized.
+The ED formed a committee to identify how to implement the provisions, which set two designations: professional and graduate degrees, each with a specific loan cap.

 What This Means for Nurses: